A5H73Y/Parkour/docs/guides/rewarding-player.md

 Rewarding the Player
 ======

 There are several ways we can reward the Player for completing a Course.
-We are able to reward the Player with ParkourLevels that allow them to unlock new Courses, or achieve a ParkourRank that showcases how far they've progressed.
-All can be configured to match any server requirements, and even allow developers to natively add their own functionality.
+_Note that `OnFinish.EnablePrizes` must be set to `true` in the `config.yml` for any prize to be given._

 ## Course Prizes